Chromatic aberration

 In optics, chromatic aberration (CA), also called chromatic distortion, color aberration, color fringing, or purple fringing, is a failure of a lens to focus all colors to the same point.
 It is caused by dispersion: the refractive index of the lens elements varies with the wavelength of light.
 The refractive index of most transparent materials decreases with increasing wavelength.
 Since the focal length of a lens depends on the refractive index, this variation in refractive index affects focusing.
 Since the focal length of the lens varies with the color of the light, different colors of light are brought to focus at different distances from the lens or with different levels of magnification.
 Chromatic aberration manifests itself as "fringes" of color along boundaries that separate dark and bright parts of the image.

 Types

+Comparison of an ideal image of a ring placed at the optical axis (1) and ones with only axial (2) and only lateral (3) chromatic aberration.

 There are two types of chromatic aberration: axial (longitudinal), and transverse (lateral).
 Axial aberration occurs when different wavelengths of light are focused at different distances from the lens (focus shift).
-Longitudinal aberration is typical at long focal lengths.
-Transverse aberration occurs when different wavelengths are focused at different positions in the focal plane, because the magnification and/or distortion of the lens also varies with wavelength.
+Axial aberration is typical at long focal lengths.
+Transverse aberration occurs when different wavelengths are focused at different positions across the focal plane, because the magnification and/or distortion of the lens also varies with wavelength.
 Transverse aberration is typical at short focal lengths.
 The ambiguous acronym LCA is sometimes used for either longitudinal or lateral chromatic aberration.